silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/02_Working_With_Images_And_Documents.md

 ![Files selection](/_images/files-section.jpg)

-From the upload files page, click on the "Choose File(s) to upload" button to choose your first file to upload or drag your files into the "Drop Area" (this will automatically start the upload).
+From the upload files page, click on the "Choose files to upload" button to choose your first file to upload or drag your files into the "Drop Area" (this will automatically start the upload).

 ![Files upload page](/_images/files-upload-page.jpg)